teamhoodin/be-tryout/README.md

 -   Clone the repository
 -   Inside the project root, run `composer install`
 -   You can now run the application on a local PHP server by running `php artisan serve` in the project root.
+-   The database can be seeded by running `php artisan migrate:fresh --seed`.

 ## The application

-The application is a barebones Laravel 6 installation.
+The application is a barebones Laravel 6 installation with very few things added.

 ## Your task